Shipyrd/shipyrd/README.md

 ```

 The `volumes` map is where the sqlite database will be stored which contains basic deploy information.
+For an overview of the information that's automatically collected with the Kamal hooks take a look at the documentation for the [shipyrd gem](https://shipyrd/shipyrd-gem).

 ### Configure your Kamal hooks